The first 13 things a new prepper should learn

 Is prepping pointless?

-Prepping is pointless if you are preparing for the wrong reasons and not fully equipped to deal with an SHTF situation.
+Prepping is pointless if you are preparing for the wrong reasons and not fully equipped to deal with a SHTF situation.
 Crisis preparedness, however, is NOT pointless if you truly know what you need to prepare for and have the skills to survive after a disaster.

 How long is bottled water good for?